flutter/website/src/_includes/docs/install/compiler/xcode.md

 To develop Flutter apps for {{os}}, install Xcode to compile to native bytecode.

-1. To configure the Xcode command-line tools to use the installed version, run the following commands.
+1. To configure the command-line tools to use the installed version of Xcode, run the following commands.

     ```terminal